BryanJacobs02/hpc-optimization/README.md

 ## Repository Structure
+- **`data/`**: Contains `.csv` files of converted gene lists necessary for functional analysis.
+Please contact me for access to featureCounts files derived from HPC.
 - **`code/`**: Contains `.r` script files for differential expression and functional analysis as well as `.slurm` script files for high performance computing workflows.
 - **`deliverables/`**: Contains `.pdf` files of final report and slide show.
 - **`README.md`**